awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 + A VM migrated into a VPC does not receive a public IP address, regardless of the auto\-assign public IP setting for the subnet\.
 Instead, you can allocate an Elastic IP address to your account and associate it with your instance\.
 + Internet Protocol version 6 \(IPv6\) IP addresses are not supported\.
 + VMs that are created as the result of a P2V conversion are not supported\.
 A P2V conversion occurs when a disk image is created by performing a Linux or Windows installation process on a physical machine and then importing a copy of that Linux or Windows installation to a VM\.
 +  VM Import/Export does not install the single root I/O virtualization \(SR\-IOV\) drivers except with imports of Microsoft Windows Server 2012 R2 VMs\.
 These drivers are not required unless you plan to use enhanced networking, which provides higher performance \(packets per second\), lower latency, and lower jitter\.
 For Microsoft Windows Server 2012 R2 VMs, SR\-IOV drivers are automatically installed as a part of the import process\.
-+ VM Import/Export does not currently support VMware SEsparse delta\-file format\.
++  VM Import/Export does not support VMware SEsparse delta\-file format\.
++  VM Import/Export does not support Emergency Management Services \(EMS\)\.
+If EMS is enabled for a source Windows VM, we disable it in the imported image\.
 + Windows language packs that use UTF\-16 \(or non\-ASCII\) characters are not supported for import\.
-We recommend using the English language pack when importing Windows Server 2003, Windows Server 2008, and Windows Server 2012 R1 VMs\.
+We recommend using the English language pack when importing Windows VMs\.
++ The base AMI used to launch an instance must exist when you attempt to export the instance\.
+If you have deleted the AMI, the export will fail\.

 ## Required Permissions for IAM Users<a name="iam-permissions-image"></a>